KaranSinghDev/Distributed-Operations-Hub/README.md

 ## License

-This project is provided as-is for educational and demonstration purposes.
+This project is licensed under the MIT License.